 - 8. As soon as possible after completion of the hearing before it, the Appeal Committee shall provide the President and the member of the teaching staff with its decision, in writing, as to whether sufficient reason exists for the President to recommend termination of the member of the teaching staff's appointment supported by such reasons as the Appeal Committee considers appropriate. - 9.
-Nothing in this document restricts the right of an individual to appeal under the provisions of the Tenure and Dismissal document.
+Nothing in this document restricts the right of an individual to appeal under the provisions of Appendix A: Procedures for the Dismissal with Cause of Faculty Members.
 However, the main ground for such an appeal would be an allegation that the termination was in fact a "dismissal for cause" rather than a "release on account of financial stringency".
 The Dismissal Hearing Committee would first consider whether it appeared that the appellant was being dismissed primarily for reasons other than financial stringency.
-If it determined that other reasons might exist, it should then proceed with a hearing as provided in the Tenure and Dismissal document.
+If it determined that other reasons might exist, it should then proceed with a hearing as provided in the Appendix A: Procedures for the Dismissal with Cause of Faculty Members.
 If, on the other hand, the Committee determined that there was no cause other than the stated financial reasons, it should not consider the matter any further.
 The individual could then still appeal to the Appeal Committee of this report. - 10.
 Where an Appeal Committee has reached a decision that sufficient reason does not exist for a recommendation by the President to the Board of Governors that a member of the teaching staff's appointment be terminated, the President shall not make such a recommendation to the Board and the procedure provided for in these provisions shall not again be instituted on the basis of substantially the same facts and considerations. - 11.
 At any time after its decision is communicated to the President and the member of the teaching staff, the Appeal Committee may, if it considers it to be in the public interest to do so, make public its decision and any or all of its reasons.
 Except where a hearing before the Appeal Committee is held in public, and except to the extent that the Committee itself makes its decision and any of its reasons for it public, all information shall be treated as confidential information and the decision of the Appeal Committee and its reasons for it are confidential except that the decision and reasons may be submitted to the Board of Governors in support of a recommendation by the President that the appointment of a member of the teaching staff be terminated.